2013-2019 Ford Escape: engines, fuel economy, 4WD system, pros and cons, problems

 2018 Ford Escape SEL, after the facelift

 The third-generation Ford Escape (code name C520) is a sporty 5-seater compact SUV.
 Driven by stricter fuel economy and emissions regulations, car makers are turning to smaller high-tech engines.
 The North American Ford Escape is available with three different 4-cylinder engines and comes with front- or all-wheel drive.
 A V6 is no longer offered.
 The only transmission choice is a 6-speed automatic.

-The Escape offers a comfortable ride and competent handling.
+The Escape combines a comfortable ride with competent handling.
 The interior is stylish and nicely finished, see photos below.
 The optional 2.0L EcoBoost turbo is one of the most powerful 4-cylinder engines on the market.

 The hands-free power liftgate in the Titanium trim is probably the most talked about feature.
 See how it works in this Ford video.

 Is the Escape reliable?
 What are the reported problems?
 Which engine is better?
 Read below to find out.

-Base FWD models come with an updated naturally-aspirated (non-turbo) 168-hp 4-cylinder 2.5L Duratec (iVCT I-4, the 8-th digit of the VIN number is "7").
+Engines: The base FWD Escape models come with an updated naturally-aspirated (non-turbo) 168-hp 4-cylinder 2.5L Duratec (iVCT I-4, the 8-th digit of the VIN number is "7").
 It's a simple workhorse with a conventional multi-port fuel injection.
 This engine has been used in many Ford and Mazda products for years.

 2013 Ford Escape 2.0L EcoBoost engine

 The optional 2.0L-turbo EcoBoost (8-th position of the VIN number is "9") offers 240 horsepower (245 hp from 2017) and 3,500 lbs towing capacity (when equipped with the Tow Package).
 It's also a gasoline turbocharged direct-injected (GTDI) 4-cylinder engine.
-Overall, it's a strong engine, but it needs to be maintained well to last and some repairs at higher mileage can be costly.
+Overall, it's a strong motor, but it needs to be maintained well to last and some repairs at higher mileage can be costly.
 Read also: Pros and cons of buying a car with Direct Injection.